AGameAnx/dok-repo/patches/jaraci/combined_changelog_v12.md

 	* Artillery cruiser:
 		> This unit is performing very well as an option against slow moving enemy units (railguns, HGC) but its
 		> power level was overall too high.
 Making it easier to snipe and making autofire not nearly as insane
-		> as it used to be (having a few artillery cruisers would hard counter G?K HRs even without barrages
+		> as it used to be (having a few artillery cruisers would hard counter G/K HRs even without barrages
 		> previously)
 		* Hitpoints: `1900 => 1600`
 		* Autofire: